Nebraska Publication Requirements

 It depends.
 First, you’ll need to pay a publication fee to the newspaper.
 Fees varies widely by newspaper, but are typically cheaper in smaller counties.
 Most newspapers charge by the line, so the shorter you can make your legal notice while still including all the necessary information, the better!

-Publication fees range from around $40 to $250.
-The fee to file your Proof of Publication with the Nebraska Secretary of State is $25 online and $30 by mail or in person.
+The fee to file your Affidavit of Publication with the Nebraska Secretary of State is $25 online and $30 by mail or in person.

-Since publication fees tend to be much cheaper in some counties than others, you can save money on your publication requirement if your business is located in a county with lower fees.
-If you’re thinking, umm, that’s great, but I don’t want to relocate my business—you don’t have to.
-You just need to hire a registered agent whose office is located in a county with lower publication fees and make sure they will allow you to list their business address as your designated office address on your Certificate of Organization or Articles of Incorporation.
-We do that!
+With publication fees being less expensive at newspapers in certain counties than in others, you can save money on your publication requirement if your business is located in a county with lower fees.
+That doesn’t mean you have to relocate, though, you just need to hire a registered agent with an office located in a county with lower fees—if they let you use their business address as your designated office address on your Certificate of Organization or Articles of Incorporation.

 If you hire Northwest as your registered agent, you can use our address in Lancaster County as your designated office address.
-Lancaster County’s publication fees are significantly lower than in much of the state, including Douglas County.
-So for Omaha LLCs and corporations, publishing legal notices in Lancaster County can save you substantial cash.
+Lancaster County’s publication fees are significantly lower than in much of the state, so for Omaha LLCs and corporations, publishing legal notice in Lancaster County can be a big savings.

 According to NE Rev. Stat. § 21-93, all LLCs in Nebraska need to publish a Notice of Organization, which must include the same information required by the Nebraska Certificate of Organization.
 This required information includes:

-- if company is a PLLC, the professional services they’re authorized to provide
+- If the company is a PLLC, the professional services they’re authorized to provide

 Here is an example of a what a Notice of Organization (for LLCs) might look like: